Creating Podcasts in the Classroom: 8 reasons podcasts deserve a place in your ELA class (and in your life!)

 1 | It helps our students develop their identity alongside their writing.

-First and foremost, I’m going to recommend your students podcast about the things that matter to them because that helps them ponder their interests, talents, and values as human beings.
+First and foremost, I’m going to recommend that when creating podcasts in your classroom, your students must podcast about the things that matter to them because that helps them ponder their interests, talents, and values as human beings.
 My digital course, Make Writing Real, covers student podcast creation and focuses intensely on that notion.

 But there’s more to it, yet.